 MeetEdgar is now an official Pinterest Marketing Partner and you can now schedule Pinterest Pins with Edgar.
 To celebrate this partnership, we hosted Pinterest Program Manager, Margot Chock for a webinar all about the basics of Pinterest and how you should build your Pinterest strategy for success.
 Watch the full webinar or read the recap below!

-What is Pinterest?
+What Is Pinterest?

-Well, we’ve built it into our core premise of being a visual discovery engine, meaning the way we distribute content is not exclusively chronological, but rather our content is surfaced when it’s relevant and it’s based on users’ interests, engagement, and searches.
-This leads to a highly personalized and curated experience and also means that our content is evergreen, and will continue to perform for you over time.
-Your content will continue to be there at when Pinners are searching for it and need it the most.
+The content distributed on Pinterest is not exclusively chronological, but rather surfaces when it’s relevant.
+Content is based on users’ interests, engagement, and searches.
+This leads to a highly personalized and curated experience and also means that content is evergreen and will continue to perform for you over time.

-On Pinterest, your content is sought after by Pinners in a unique mindset.
-And that mindset is what we believe sets us apart from other platforms.
+On Pinterest, your content is sought after by Pinners in a unique mindset – that mindset sets Pinterest apart from other platforms.
 Pinners are recorded to feel especially positive and optimistic when using Pinterest.
-They’re open-minded and they’re willing to try new things.
-For brands and marketers, such as yourselves, this mindset is incredibly valuable because it allows you to build a trusted brand voice.
+They’re open-minded and willing to try new things.
+For brands and marketers, this mindset is incredibly valuable because it allows you to build a trusted brand voice.

 - Home feed – A Pinners home feed is a curation just for them.
 This is based on what they’ve saved, searched for engaged with, and more it’s also where they’ll discover content from creators that they follow because Pinners come with intent.

-- Search – Pinners often use our search as well for ideas and inspiration.
+- Search – Pinners often use search as well for ideas and inspiration.
 So this is another valuable placement for your Pins and presents the perfect opportunity for brands to be discovered by a potentially new audience.

 - Related Pins – This is a really cool surface that brings another opportunity for discovery.
 So, if a Pinner is engaging with a Pin, they can scroll down to see similar ideas and visuals, and essentially it’s more riffs on that idea.